SLENDER-G/US/README.md

 3.Place Phi in the Correct Directory:
 After Phi is created, save it in the same folder where the algorithm source codes are located.

+We thank the organizers of the ultrasound toolbox and PICMUS challenge for providing publicly available data and codes.
+The authors sincerely thank Sobhan Goudarzi for making their MATLAB codes available online.
 # License
-License for non-commercial use of the software.
+[License](https://github.com/SLENDER-G/US/edit/main/LICENSE.txt) for non-commercial use of the software.Please cite the following [paper](https://doi.org/10.1109/TUFFC.2022.3198874) when using the codes.
+This code